Table of Contents

 The CHRO in 2021 is inundated with so many priorities as Human Resources is being pulled in so many different directions.
 One of the major areas of focus is improving employee engagement.
 Especially with more people working remotely than ever before, and AI creating a demand for job reskilling, employees need to feel safe.
 Or else, there is a risk of disengagement.

 But where does one begin to look?
-In order to improve employee engagement, you have to pick your fights at a tactical level.
+In order to improve employee engagement, you have to pick your battles at a tactical level.
 We have identified three such areas.

 There are three main employee engagement pain points brought on by this new era of work: appreciation, trust, and communication.
 We are seeing these focus areas becoming increasingly more impactful on overall engagement.